ECCC-MSC/open-data/canada.ca_upcoming/msc-data/nwp_hrdpawatershed/readme_hrdpawatershed-datamart_en.md

 # High Resolution Deterministic Precipitation Analysis (HRDPA) average watershed precipitation Data in GRIB2 Format

 Data for over 1900 watersheds is available.
-In order to reduce the number of files on the Datamart, it has been necessary to group these watersheds by drainage basin:
+In order to reduce the number of files on the MSC Datamart, it has been necessary to group these watersheds by drainage basin:

  - Maritime Provinces
  - St. Lawrence